PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

 # Input Parameters

-Address of the Monitoring Server, for instance "ocalhost:3033" Address of the Execution Manager, for instance "localhost:8700" Address of the Resource Manager, for instance  "localhost:8600"
+**Address of the Monitoring Server**, for instance "ocalhost:3033"

+**Address of the Execution Manager**, for instance "localhost:8700"

+**Address of the Resource Manager**, for instance  "localhost:8600"
-Identification of the application to be requested, for instance "montanana_demo" Identification of the device where will be run the application, for instance "node01"

-It is mandatory to provide a TOKEN !!
+It is mandatory to provide a **TOKEN** !!

 In the example is generated a new token from a user id, such "bob@abc.com" and password "1234".

 BUT it is expected that users will provide a token, and NOT provide their id neither their password.

+And information for the Deploy Manager in a JSON file, which at least has to contain:

+* **Identification of the application** to be requested, for instance "montanana_demo"

+* **Identification of the device** where will be run the application, for instance "node01"

 ## Requesting for an execuion